tinymce/tinymce-docs/modules/ROOT/pages/rtc-introduction.md

----
-layout: default
-title: Introduction to Real-Time Collaboration (RTC)
+# Introduction to Real-Time Collaboration (RTC)
-title_nav: Introduction
+:title_nav: Introduction
-description: What is RTC and what can it do
+:description: What is RTC and what can it do
-keywords: rtc introduction overview
+:keywords: rtc introduction overview
----

 {% include rtc/rtc-description.md %}